RTB Rent Register - Residential Tenancies Board

 How to use the RTB Rent Register

-A landlord must use information from the RTB Rent Register to confirm a rent setting or review is not above market rent.
-They must provide three examples from the register of the most recent rents paid for similar properties in a comparable area.
+A landlord must use information from the RTB Rent Register when setting or reviewing rent.
+They must provide three examples from the register of the most recent rents paid for similar properties in a comparable area in the rent setting or review notice.

-3. Select three comparable examples.
+• Select three comparable examples.
+They do not have to be the first three results.
 Add the registered tenancy (RT) number and rent paid for each example to your rent setting or rent review notice.

 Find comparable rents